-Midori’s violin is the 1734 Guarnerius del Gesù ‘ex-Huberman.’
-She uses three bows – two by Dominique Peccatte, and one by Paul Siefried.
+Midori plays the 1734 Guarnerius del Gesù ‘ex-Huberman’.
+She uses four bows – two by Dominique Peccatte, one by François Peccatte and one by Paul Siefried.

 Philharmonique de Radio France / Eötvös

 Chicago Symphony / Mälkki

 US tour with the Bahia Youth Orchestra of Brazil